Do 4G Pitches Cause More Injuries Than Grass Pitches in Rugby?

 The Argument on Injuries

 Unfortunately, the discussion on injuries has now reared its head again, with both players and coaches in some parts claiming that 4G pitches are responsible for more injuries than grass surfaces.
 Now let’s be honest, injuries are considered as part and parcel of rugby and accepted as an occupational hazard by players.
-But recent studies by both the Irish RFU and Premiership rugby seem to indicate that artificial grass pictures are more likely to cause injury than grass.
+However recent studies by both the Irish RFU and Premiership rugby seem to indicate that artificial grass pictures are more likely to cause injury than grass.
 So, if there is a level of concern around player welfare, it seems strange that they are now becoming more commonplace.

 Now, as someone who played rugby for many years, I find it strange to think that a 4G pitch could be worse than some rock-hard surfaces I encountered at the end of the season when playing in the car park would probably have been preferable.
 However, the fact that international players such as Jack Nowell of Exeter Chiefs and Joe Marler of Harlequins have voiced their concerns is worrying.
 Advocates of 4G pitches say that they lend themselves to a more attractive and faster brand of rugby.
 On the other hand, critics claim that the use of artificial pitches shows a disregard for player welfare.